napari/napari/docs/source/events/rendering.rst

-the approach has some limitations, and we might later need to create a subclass of :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` which is Octree-specific.
-To get all the octree rendering behaviors we want.
+the approach has some limitations, and we might later need to create a subclass of :class:`~napari._vispy.experimental.vispy_tiled_image_visual.TiledImageVisual` which is Octree-specific, see `Future Work: Extending TextureAtlas2D`_.

 The :class:`~napari._vispy.experimental.texture_atlas.TextureAtlas2D` class
 is a subclass of the generic Vispy ``Texture2D`` class.
 Like ``Texture2D``